dcourtois/vscode-cmake/Readme.md

 ## Code convention

-- Use `tabs` and set their width as 4 spaces in your edior.
-I don't care what you prefer, 4 spaces instead of 1 tab is a waste of disk space.
+- Use `tabs` and set their width as `4` spaces in your edior to align things correctly.
+- Document additions using [JSDoc](http://usejsdoc.org/index.html) syntax.
 - Comment your code.
 And before you object: no, your code is not self-explanatory.
 - Use types wherever you can (in function signatures, etc.) for better "compile-time" checks.
 - Favor `const` over `let`, and *never* use `var`.